 I’ll take my Yeti Nano on my next trip, but instead of placing it in my book bag it’ll have to go in my suitcase.
 While not as convenient as the Raspberry, the Nano will give me better sound on the go.
 Plus it has a mount that’ll raise the mic closer to my face.
 Whenever I use the Raspberry I have to stack it on books… or snacks.

-One last thing: Blue also has the Snowball microphone.
+One last thing: Blue also has a microphone called the Snowball.
 It’s been around for a few years and includes a mic stand, but I’ve never been blown away by the sound quality.
-If you can’t afford the Yeti’s, the Snowball is a great place to start.
+If you can’t afford either of the Yetis, the Snowball is a great place to start.

-At the end of the day, the choice here is simple: Buy the Yeti Nano.
+At the end of the day, the choice here is simple: Buy Blue’s Yeti Nano.
 Whether you’re using it at home or on the road, you won’t be disappointed.